← Back to Skills / Marketplace / cyberpunk

 The grid is breaking down

-Cyberpunk layouts are grids in decay — elements that almost align, borders that are cut at angles rather than meeting at corners, panels that overlap slightly rather than sitting flush.
+Cyberpunk layouts are grids in decay — elements that almost align, borders cut at angles, panels that overlap slightly.
 This controlled imperfection communicates a world where systems are under pressure, where the clean lines of corporate design have been hacked and modified and pushed past their original parameters.
 Precise imprecision is the technique.

 04 · Use With Claude / Cursor